rehierl/node-tree-outliner/3-basic-design/5-0-subsection.md

 Note that related sections are not required to share any content nodes.
 That is, because the subsequent sectioning node is a content node of the presequent, but not a content node of its own section.
-Also, the subsequent section is not required to have any content nodes of its own.
-That is, the subsequent section may be empty.
+Also, the subsequent section is not required to have any content nodes of its own - that section may be empty.

 <!-- ======================================================================= -->
 ## inner section